Glossary

 (adapted from https://doi.org/10.1007/978-3-319-57135-5_18)

-Data Repository: an operational information system for managing and organizing digital resources, particularly suitable for Datasets or Publication Data which are not likely to be altered again.
-The Data Repository contains Metadata about the Datasets, as well as given rules for data access.
-Data Repository may be associated with a certain Institution or a group of them, or a certain Instrument or a group of them, or may be run by a third-party.
-Data Repository may or may not be directly used by Research Users.
+Data Repository: information system used to store, manage, and provide access to digital resources, following a set of rules that define storage and access norms.
+A Data Repository is particularly suitable for (but not limited to) Publication Data, which is not likely to be altered again.
+Many Data Repositories automatically assign globally unique Persistent Identifiers to deposited resources.
+A Data Repository may be associated with an Institution or a group of them, or may be run by a third party.
+A Data Repository may or may not be directly used by Research Users.
+The access rights granted to the resources may be determined by the User Role.

 Data Research Infrastructure Support Professional: ICT expert who manages and operates research infrastructures and the necessary services for the storage, preservation and processing of Research Data.